-Collaborative Response Measures to Prevent Unsolicited Commercial Messages (Spam) in Asia Pacific Region is the report paper as a result of in-house research fulfilled by Asia Pacific Telecommunity (APT).
+Collaborative Response Measures to Prevent Unsolicited Commercial Messages (Spam) in the Asia Pacific Region is the report paper as a result of in-house research fulfilled by Asia Pacific Telecommunity (APT).

-This research report was conducted under Extra Budget Contribution-Korea (EBC-K) and approved as project 3.1.1 at the 44th Session of Management Committee (MC-44) in 2020.
+This research report was conducted under Extra Budget Contribution-Korea (EBC-K) and approved as project 3.1.1 at the 44th and 45th Session of Management Committee (MC-44, 45) in 2020 and 2021.

 This report was prepared under the overall leadership and guidance of Masanori Kondo, Secretary General of APT.
 Liu Ziping, Deputy Secretary General, provided valuable advice and comments.
-APT staff who contributed substantively include: Jongbong Park (Director, Project Development), Young Gyu Sin (Programme Officer), and Elisha Rajbhandari (Assistant Project Coordinator).
+APT staff who contributed substantively include: Jongbong Park (Director, Project Development), Young Gyu Sin (Programme Officer), and Elisha Rajbhandari, Shreya Pradhan (Assistant Project Coordinator).

 The report was coordinated by a core expert team of Korea Internet Security Agency (KISA) under the support and cooperation towards the APT programme with KISA.
-The following researchers provided inputs and basic structure: Minki Na (Manager) and Kyeongsik Park (General Researcher).
+The following researchers provided inputs and basic structure: Jaesoon Gong, Minki Na (Manager) and Dokyeong Kwon, Kyeongsik Park (General Researcher).

-The report benefited from the discussion at the APT Web Dialogue held on 24 September 2021 virtually.
-This report also could be synchronized with the APT Members' who replied to Questionnaire in year 2021.
+The report benefited from the discussion at the APT Web Dialogues held on 24 September 2021 and 14 September 2022 virtually.
+This report also could be synchronized with the APT Members' who replied to Questionnaire in year 2021 and 2022.